 The different types of soft skills this candidate possesses are all hinting at the bigger picture of what it’s like to work with this candidate.
 Software engineers who take a while to respond to your emails may be focused on other priorities, or have some work to do on their time management.
 If you’re catching signs of resistance or negative attitude during the skills based assessment process, don’t ignore them.
 Attitude and positivity are big culture factors.

 Surprisingly enough, one of the most desirable soft skills is their personality.
 This shows you just how far someone can get in this field when they can work well with others.
 If you’re hearing enthusiasm in their answers, that’s probably a good sign that they’re collaborative and eager to tackle projects.

 Have them assess themselves honestly, too

-Asking candidates to assess their own strengths and weaknesses is also beneficial, and information gleaned here should be tucked away for the future if they are hired.
+Asking software engineers to assess their own strengths and weaknesses is also beneficial, and information gleaned here should be tucked away for the future if they are hired.

-How the candidate answers questions about themselves can reveal worlds about their personality, self-awareness, and self-confidence.
+How software engineers answers questions about themselves can reveal worlds about their personality, self-awareness, and self-confidence.
 Encourage honesty, because neither of you will be happy if you try to fit them into a role for which they are unsuited.
 In fact, you may find through this process that they’re even better suited for a different role, so we encourage you to stay open-minded throughout the process.